xeraa/de1app-otel/readme.md

 ## Configuration

 * OTLP endpoint: Where an OpenTelemetry Collector or managed endpoint is receiving the data.
-* Upload minimum seconds: Set to 0 to receive everything or a higher threshold to skip quick rinses or quickly cancelled operations.
+* API key: Optional credentials if required by the OTLP endpoint.

-To run it in offline mode, start a hotspot on the coffee machine (under settings, like any Android phone), connect a laptop to it, and point the OTLP endpoint to the laptop's IP address.
+To run it in offline mode, start a hotspot on the coffee machine (under *Settings*, like any Android phone), connect a laptop to it, and point the OTLP endpoint to the laptop's IP address.

 ## Development